ssnyder90/Cybersecurity/Ansible/README/README.md

 These Beats allow us to collect the following information from each machine:
 - **Filebeat**: Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.
-- **Metricbeat**: Metricbeat detecs changes in system metrics, such as CPU usage.
+- **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts,, failed `sudo` escalations, and CPU/RAM statistics.

 ## Using the Playbooks
 In order to use the playbooks, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: